trivago/gollum/docs/consumers/systemdconsumer.rst

 NOTICE: This producer is not included in standard builds.
 To enable it you need to trigger a custom build with native plugins enabled.
 The systemd consumer allows to read from the systemd journal.
-When attached to a fuse, this consumer will stop reading messages in case that fuse is burned.

 Parameters